theopmw/recipe-box/TESTING.md

 - [x] Test "Take me home!" link returns user to the Home Page.

+## Automated Testing

+The following automated tools/linters were used to test the project code throughout the development process:

+### W3C Markup Validation (HTML)

+* Only warnings/errors displayed by [W3C Markup Validation Service](https://validator.w3.org/) relate to the use of Jinja throughout .html files.

+### W3C CSS Validation (CSS)

+* No errors or warnings were found when the styles.css file was tested using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).

+### JSHint (JavaScript)

+[JSHint](https://jshint.com/) was used to JavaScript files, no errors or warnings were found.

 ## Bugs

 - ### ```<textarea>``` inputs not working correctly in create_recipe.html